Tut-k0/tut-k0.github.io/public/blog/oracle-database-testing.md

 >In production environments, especially hardened ones, you won't be able to directly SSH into database nodes if network segmentation is set up correctly.
 I have not seen this much in my experience, but if available, it is the easiest way in.

 #### Password Authentication Files
 The above techniques to further escalate through `utlfile` are not all-inclusive, but are sufficient starting points.
-The last thing I want to talk about is password file authentication, which I have seen enabled in several environments.
+The last thing I want to highlight is password file authentication, which I have seen enabled in several environments.
 If you find yourself in an environment that has password file authentication enabled, you will want to search for `orapw` files.
 These files contain hashes for high-privilege users such as `SYS`.

 You can check if password file authentication is enabled with the following SQL query:
 ```sql